 Laying the foundations

-Tammy Butow is a Principal SRE at Gremlin where she works on Chaos Engineering, the facilitation of controlled experiments to identify systemic weaknesses.
+Tammy Butow is a principal SRE at Gremlin, where she works on chaos engineering—the facilitation of controlled experiments to identify systemic weaknesses.
 Gremlin helps engineers build resilient systems using their control plane and API.
-Tammy previously led SRE teams at Dropbox responsible for Databases and Storage systems used by over 500 million customers.
-Previously, Tammy worked in security engineering and product engineering.
-She is the co-founder of Girl Geek Academy, a global movement to teach 1 million women technical skills by 2025.
+Previously, Tammy led SRE teams at Dropbox responsible for the databases and storage systems used by over 500 million customers and was an IMOC (incident manager on call), where she was responsible for managing and resolving high severity incidents across the company.
+She has also worked in infrastructure engineering, security engineering, and product engineering.
+Tammy is the cofounder of Girl Geek Academy, a global movement to teach one million women technical skills by 2025.
 Tammy is an Australian and enjoys riding bikes, skateboarding, snowboarding, and surfing.
 She also loves mosh pits, crowd surfing, metal, and hardcore punk.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org